eranamar-zz/eranamar.github.io/_posts/2017-05-18-Recurrent-Neural-Network---Recent-Advancements.markdown

 </span> parameters).
 </div>
 <h1 class="Section">
-<a class="toc" name="toc-Section-4">4</a> The Evergrowing Field
+<a class="toc" name="toc-Section-4">4</a> The Ever-growing Field
 </h1>
 <div class="Unindented">
-RNNs is a rapidly growing field and this series only covered a small part of it.
-There are much more advance models, some of them are only from few months ago.
+RNNs is a rapidly growing field and this series only covers a small part of it.
+There are much more advanced models, some of them are only from few months ago.
 If you are interested in this field, you may find very interesting stuff <a class="URL" href="https://smerity.com/articles/2016/iclr_2017_submissions.html">here</a>.
 </div>